 Awarded to students with financial need as determined by the Free Application for Federal Student Aid.

 - Nichols Success Grant

 Are you a Principal, Headmaster, or Guidance Counselor with a student who exemplifies leadership beyond the classroom?
 Nominate them for the Nichols College 10th Annual Principal’s Leadership Award.

 One student from each participating school will receive an $84,000 Nichols College scholarship.
 The award will be dispersed in four amounts of $21,000 to attend Nichols College beginning the 2022–2023 academic year.

 The nominated student from your school should demonstrate academic promise, ambition, and leadership in your school and community.
 The student should also meet the following criteria:

 - Have an unweighted cumulative GPA between 2.5 and 3.5

-Over the last four years, we awarded nearly $5 million in New England Principal's Leadership Awards to over 400 students throughout New England.
-We are thrilled to continue the success of this program for years to come!
+Over the last nine years, we have awarded over $8 million in Principal’s Leadership Awards to over 500 students.
+We are thrilled to continue acknowledging your student leaders for years to come!

 Please note: this award is in lieu of any merit awards the student may have qualified for.